Shine Lawyers Main Logo

 • Be sure to indicate and signal your intentions to all road users, especially the emergency vehicles.

-Most importantly, when giving way to an emergency vehicle do not break the law — for example, speeding to get out of their way.
+Most importantly, when giving way to an emergency vehicle, do not break the law.
+For example, don’t speed to get out of their way.

 What is the speed limit when passing emergency vehicles?

-It is your responsibility as a driver to be aware of the laws in each state, as you will wear a fine in whatever state you are driving in if you break their traffic laws.
+It is your responsibility as a driver to be aware of the laws in each state.
+You will be fined in the state you are driving in if you break their traffic laws.

 Preventing accidents involving emergency vehicles